 The MIPS Partnership, consisting of FWC, MML, and USGS, works collaboratively to photograph Florida manatees throughout their range, process images, identify manatees, and manage an integrated sightings database, known as the Manatee Individual Photo-identification System (MIPS).
 Additional contributors also provide valuable data and photographs.
 The records in MIPS provide insights into manatee movements, site fidelity (i.e., the tendency to return to the same location year after year), adult survival and reproductive rates, and reproductive parameters such as calving intervals (time between births) and length of calf dependency.

 Manatees are often photographed for inclusion in the MIPS when they are gathered at warm water refuges in the winter and at various areas they frequent in the summer.
-Captive manatees reintroduced to the wild and wild manatees that are tagged and released are also photographically documented.
+Rehabilitated manatees reintroduced to the wild and wild manatees that are tagged and released are also photographically documented.

 Research at Blue Spring State Park

 Since 1980, Wayne Hartley has served as a principal investigator for manatee research conducted at Blue Spring State Park under the auspices of the FWS and the USGS (all activities conducted under permit #MA791721-5).
 Wayne is Save the Manatee Club’s Manatee Specialist and is assisted by Cora Berchem, SMC’s Director of Multimedia and Manatee Research Associate.
 Manatee research conducted at Blue Spring has resulted in a very extensive body of knowledge on the manatee’s life history as well as how they use warm-water habitat.
 It is one of the longest running databases in existence on manatees.
 Wayne and Cora also monitor the manatees that visit the park for cold stress, malnourishment, boat strikes, or other injuries and illnesses and provide assistance to the FWC with manatee rescue and release.